popphp/popphp-tutorial/README.md

 #### Permissions

-You must change the permissions of the `database` and `script` folders and their contents to writable in order for the application to fully work.
+You must change the permissions of the `database` folder and `script/pop` file to writable in order for the application to fully work.

 BASIC USAGE
 -----------